 LC Module: Group Innovators

-GC312-S4 – Problem-Solving Brainstorming Map – IIn a four-step process, Alexa or Instructor will lead students, individually, with a partner or small group, to create their own problem statement from the lesson scenario by completing the Who, What, Where, When, Why or How components.
-Then, Alexa or Instructor will assist students in generating Problem-Solving Mind Map focused on Causes of the Problem and Possible Solution Options.
+GC312-S4 – Problem-Solving Brainstorming Map – In a four-step process, Alexa or Instructor will guide students, individually, with a partner or small group, to create their own problem statement from the lesson scenario by completing the Who, What, Where, When, Why or How components.
+Then, Instructor will assist students in generating Problem-Solving Mind Map focused on Causes of the Problem and Possible Solution Options.
 In the last option, students will be directed to create a Mind Map focused on the planning components necessary to make the solution happen.

-GC311-S4 – Focused Question Brainwriting – Alexa or Instructor will lead students in small groups to generate and respond to a Focus Question that clearly specifies the problem or issue at hand, such as how can we improve, change or eliminate, within a ten-minute timeframe.
+GC311-S4 – Focused Question Brainwriting – Alexa or Instructor will guide students in small groups to generate and respond to a Focus Question that clearly specifies the problem or issue at hand, within a ten-minute timeframe.
+The question might be how can we improve, change or eliminate blank.
 Then, students will initiate a round by passing their paper to the person on the left to add more solutions within a one-minute time period.
 Using inspiration from previous session, the process continues until all small group members have initiated a round.
 Next, students will read, star and share the best solutions on his or her paper, as directed.
 Last, group consensus will be reached on the best solution.